ad-freiburg/ad-blog/README.md

     hugo serve

-If `hugo` runs on a different machine than the browser you want to use, run:
+If `hugo` runs on a different machine than the browser you want to use, run the follwing command, where `<hostname>` is the hostname of the machine where `hugo` is running:

     hugo serve --bind "::" --baseURL <hostname>

-Where `<hostname>` is the hostname of the machine where `hugo` is running.

 The above preview only generates the site in-memory, to generate the static HTML run the following command